-Improvements 10% per annum Furniture, fixtures and fittings 5% - 33% per annum Computer equipment 20% per annum Plant and machinery 5% - 20% per annum
+10% per annum 5% - 33% per annum 20% per annum 5% - 20% per annum

-5.15 Property, plant and equipment - continued
+5.15 PROPERTY, PLANT AND EQUIPMENT - CONTINUED

 Gains and losses on disposal of property, plant and equipment are determined by reference to their carrying amount and are taken into consideration in determining the operating profit.
 The residual useful lives of the assets are reviewed and adjusted as appropriate, at each financial reporting date.
 The carrying amount of an asset is written down immediately to its recoverable amount if the carrying amount of the asset is greater than its estimated recoverable amount.